Dynamics on free-by-cyclic groups: Cocycles, fibrations, and the --class

 \subsection{$E_0$--class and the proof of Theorem~\ref{T:folded basics}}

-In this section we will establish Theorem~\ref{T:folded basics} from the Introduction.
-Recall that for any $\fee\in \Out(F_N)$, where $N\ge 2$, given a tame linear graph-map $f \colon \Gamma \to \Gamma$ which is a topological representative and given a metric structure $\mathcal L$ on $\Gamma$, compatible with the underlying linear structure on $\Gamma$, and given some folding sequence as in $(\ref{E:foldings})$, we have constructed the corresponding folded mapping torus $X_f$ for $\fee$.
+In this section we will establish Theorem~\ref{T:folded basics} from the introduction.
+Recall (c.f., Convention~\ref{conv:nice}) that for any $\fee\in \Out(F_N)$, where $N\ge 2$, given a tame (linear) graph-map $f \colon \Gamma \to \Gamma$ that is a topological representative for $\fee$ along with some folding sequence as in $(\ref{E:foldings})$, we have constructed the corresponding folded mapping torus $X_f$ for $\fee$.
 As noted in Remark~\ref{R:tame}, for any $\fee\in \Out(F_N)$ there exists a tame representative $f$ as above.